Task 1 Sample Pie Chart

 This IELTS writing task 1 sample is a pie chart.
-Below the pie chart is a model answer written by an IELTS instructor.
+Below the pie chart is a model answer.

 You should spend about 20 minutes on this task.